 Pursuant to Art.
-1000, Para 5 in conjunction with Para 4 of the Public Offering of Securities Act and Art.
+1000, Para 4of the Public Offering of Securities Act and Art.
+Art.
 12 of Ordinance No. 2 dated 09.11.2021 on the for initial and subsequent disclosure of information in public offerings of securities and admission of securities to trading on a regulated market

-These Notes to the Interim Report on the Business Activities of SHELLY GROUP PLC (former company name ALLTERCO JSCo) on an consolidated basis present information about the company, relevant to the end of fourth quarter of 2022 for the period 01.01.2023 - 30.06.2023 (the "reporting period').
+These Notes to the Interim Report on the Business Activities of SHELLY GROUP PLC (former company name ALLTERCO JSCo) on an consolidated basis present information about the company, relevant to the end of fourth quarter of 2022 for the period 01.01.2023 - 30.09.2023 (the "reporting period").